wp-plugins/lightbox-plus/readme.txt

 * DMSGuestbook - Un-verified
 * Gengo - Un-verified

-Note: These conflicts may now be mitigated as of version 1.6.2.
+Note: These conflicts may now be mitigated as of version 1.6.3.

 == Screenshots ==

 1. Lightbox Plus

 == Change Log ==

+= 1.6.3 =
+* Eliminated conflict with Featured Content plug-in
+ * Removed `jQuery.noConflict()` due to poor implementation on my part.
+ * Kept `$lbp` jQuery variable.
+* jQuery conflicts should all be resolved - hopefully.
+* Minor modification to `wp_enqueue_script` function cal to include colorbox version.
+* Now works with WordPress Mu if `rel=lightbox[]` is added manually.
+ * Working on solving auto lightboxing issues with WordPress Mu

 = 1.6.2 =
 * Added `jQuery.noConflict()` to the initiator to hopefully eliminate issues with other jQuery libraries loading and causing conflicts.